Eduard Bloch

 Eduard Bloch (30 January 1872 – 1 June 1945) was an Austrian physician practicing in Linz.
 Born to a Jewish family of Czechoslovak origin, Bloch was the family doctor of Adolf Hitler and his family until 1907.
 Bloch oversaw the treatment of Hitler's mother, Klara, when she was dying of breast cancer, charging the family very little, to sometimes nothing, for her treatment.

-Following the German annexation of Austria in 1938, Hitler described him as a Edeljude – a noble Jew, and bestowed him Geheime Staatspolizei protection in the midst of Kristallnacht and the escalation of anti-Jewish sentiment in Germany.
+Following the German annexation of Austria in 1938, Hitler described him as an Edeljude, and bestowed Gestapo protection on him in the midst of Kristallnacht and the escalation of anti-Jewish sentiment in Germany.
 Hitler allowed Bloch to emigrate to the United States, where he lived until his death in 1945, succumbing to stomach cancer.

 Biography

 Eduard Bloch was born on 30 January 1872 in Podhrad, Bohemia, Austria-Hungary (present-day Hluboká nad Vltavou, Czech Republic).
 He studied medicine in Prague at Charles University and then served as a medical officer in the Austrian army.
 He was stationed in Linz from 1899 until his discharge in 1901, at which point he opened a private practice there.
-His practice was in the baroque house at 12 Landstrasse, where he also lived with his family: his wife, Emilie (née Kafka) and their daughter Trude, born in 1903.
+His practice was in the baroque house at 12 Landstrasse, where he also lived with his family: his wife, Emilie and their daughter Trude, born in 1903.
 According to Linz's future mayor Ernst Koref, Bloch was held in high regard, particularly among the lower and indigent social classes.